wing studio me b&w.jpg

 About

-Before embracing the embroidery art, her Textile Taxidermy have been part of the interior scene for the last decade and have sold worldwide.
-Her extensive international client list includes Liberty London, Bergdorf Goodman NY, , Knoll Textiles, Joseph Abboud, Anthropologie to name a few, as well as many private collectors and international celebrity.
+Before embracing the embroidery art, her Textile Taxidermy and cushions have been part of the interior scene for over a decade and have sold worldwide.
+Her extensive international client list includes Liberty London, Bergdorf Goodman NY, Knoll Textiles, Joseph Abboud , Anthropologie to name a few, as well as many private collectors and international celebrities.